Image

 • Dementia: Bacteria from gingivitis may enter the brain through the nerve channels in the head or through the bloodstream.
 This might lead to the development of an Alzheimer\’s disease.

-Diabetes: Raised blood sugar levels puts the gums at greater risk.
+Diabetes: Raised blood sugar levels put the gums at greater risk.
 Therefore, people with diabetes are found to be more prone to periodontal diseases than others,

 HIV/AIDS: Oral problems, such as painful mucosal lesions, are common in people who have HIV/AIDS.

 Alzheimer\’s disease: People with Alzheimer’s disease face this.
-As the alzheimer’s disease progresses, a person oral health deteriorates too.
+As the Alzheimer’s disease progresses, a person’s oral health deteriorates too.

 As mentioned above there are many other conditions that render oral problems.
 For instance, the Sjogren’s Syndrome is an immune system disorder that causes dry mouth syndrome in the victim.
-A good oral hygiene is therefore almost a dire necessity, if you wish to stay fresh and healthy for as long as you can.
+Good oral hygiene is therefore almost a dire necessity if you wish to stay fresh and healthy for as long as you can.